 Wall Street Mill Trail is a 2.4 mile moderately trafficked out and back trail located near Desert Center, California that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.